What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 AdvertisementADVERTISEMENT

-But at the same time, Jupiter, the Planet of Luck, remains in your opposite sign of Taurus until 25th May, encouraging you to lean into your partnerships for spiritual and emotional support this year, and to avoid rushing to the finish line when instead you should be focused on planting a fertile and abundant garden, and lovingly caring for it.
-It’s up to you to create strategies to find a balance between making the world a better place, and simply being present in your own more intimate world, while expressing your gratitude to those who’ve always seen and supported you.

-Once Jupiter enters Gemini on 25th May, it’ll remain there for 13 months, activating your sector of depth, merging and outside resources.
+Once Jupiter enters Gemini on May 25, it’ll remain there for 13 months, activating your sector of depth, merging, and outside resources.
 You’ll be in a prime position to ask for funding, investments, apply for scholarships, pay off loans, or even marry into wealth (or start a business partnership with someone who provides a considerable amount of funding or resources to you or your organisation).
 But remember, Scorpio: “With great power comes great responsibility.”
 Do not let this influx of abundance get to your head or deter you from your heart-centred goals.
-A guiding question to consistently ask yourself this year as Saturn continues to travel through Pisces is, “What are my values and non-negotiables, and am I living in accordance with them?”
+A guiding question to consistently ask yourself this year as Saturn continues to travel through Pisces is “What are my values and non-negotiables, and am I living in accordance with them?”

 Sagittarius Sun & Rising: